qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 mkDatePickerCore = ...
 ```

 Each of these components can be used as a standalone piece.
-So if you have an existing way of specifying a list of ``Day`` values, you can use only the ``DaySelect`` component to handle the list and click ``Event``.
-If you have you're own display built, you can use the ``Core`` component to manage the state of the ``Day`` value.
-This provides a lot of flexibility, both in display since none of the components are tied together, but also in raw functionality with respect to how you handle the various ``Event``s and ``Dynamic``s.
+So if you have an existing way of specifying a list of ``Day`` values, you can use only the ``DaySelect`` component to manage the list and the click ``Event``.
+If you have your own display built, you can use the ``Core`` component to manage the state of the ``Day`` value.
+This provides a lot of flexibility, in display, since none of the components are bound together, but also in raw functionality with respect to how you integrate the various ``Event``s and ``Dynamic``s.

-Naturally everyone will have their own requirements, but I'm quite interested in the feedback regarding this sort of design.
-There is a simpler datepicker function included that just packages everything up into a single widget.
+Naturally everyone will have their own requirements, so I'm quite interested in the feedback regarding this sort of design and if it helps provide the desired level of flexibility.

+There is also a simpler datepicker function included that just packages everything up into a single widget.
 Should you have no need to utilise the pieces individually.

 There is also:
-- ``Reflex.Dom.Widget.Input.Datepicker.Style``: Contains some default ``Map Text Text`` implementations for element attributes, and ``Wrap a t m`` default implementations for the components that need them.
+- ``Reflex.Dom.Widget.Input.Datepicker.Style``: That contains some ``Map Text Text`` implementations for element attributes, and some ``Wrap a t m`` defaults.
-- ``Reflex.Dom.Widget.Input.Datepicker.Types``: Reasonably self-explanatory, but contains the core records that hold various sets of information, as well as some utility functions.
+- ``Reflex.Dom.Widget.Input.Datepicker.Types``: Reasonably self-explanatory, it contains the core records that hold various sets of information, as well as some utility functions.
 As well as the ``Wrap a t m`` and the type level identifiers for the datepicker wrappers.
 - ``Reflex.Dom.Widget.Basic.SelectViews``: Contains some generalised 'list of widgets' type functions that are variations on functions provided in ``reflex-dom``.

-#### Paint and glitter
+### Paint and glitter

 The ability to dynamically style the ``Day`` that has been selected is a required feature.
-There quite a few ways of handling this and I went through quite a few iterations before settling on it is now.
-Even so, I'm sure there are better ways to do this, but this will suffice for now.
+There are quite a few ways of handling this and I went through a few iterations before settling on what is there now.
+Even so, I'm sure there are better ways to do this.

 Initial thoughts involved changing the attributes ``Dynamic`` from:
 ```haskell